jdefez/ngx-model/readme.md

 }
 ```

-Buy doing this we have created a class User which has a clever method `full_name`
+By doing this we have created a class User which has a clever method `full_name`
 that we’ll be able to use elswhere in our application.

-And more, we have also create relation to the Company and Address models.
+And more, we have also created a relation to the Company and Address models.
 The
 Address model himself has a relation to the Location model.

 ```typescript